Typically, employers provide hourly or salary wages to workers. However, some business owners pay commission to employees. What is commission?

 This method is more complex than the percentage method, so here’s a step-by-step process:

 - Add the commission income and regular wages.

-- Using the employee’s number of personal allowances and Publication 15, find the total amount to withhold on the total income (commission income + regular income).
+- Using the employee’s Form W-4 information and Publication 15, find the total amount to withhold on the total income (commission income + regular income).